code-charity/youtube/.github/README.md

 <a href="https://github.com/_____">(You?)</a><br>
 <code><code>❌</code><a href="https://github.com/ImprovedTube/ImprovedTube/blob/master/_locales/____/messages.json" title="Estonian">Estonian</a></code> :
 <a href="https://github.com/_____">(You?)</a><br> </td></tr><tr><td>
-..While the following popular languages are<br>
+...While the following popular languages are<br>
 spoken mainly.
 But dont hesitate to add<br> one of them.
 (Even if just for fun)</i> <br>
 <code>Urdu</code>
 <code>Nigerian Pidgin (English Creole)</code><br>